square/squaredev-graphql-pkce-demo/README.md

 **NOTE**: This app is built with React Native and currently only builds for iOS.
 This app **DOES NOT** use Expo.

-## Getting Started (Square Setup)
+# Getting Started
+## Square Setup
-1. Create a developer account at [Square Developer](developer.squareup.com)
+1. Create a developer account at [Square Developer](developer.squareup.com) and create a [new app](developer.squareup.com/apps)

+1. Add a new Sandbox Testing account in your app.
+In this Example we named ours 'Flour Power'.

+1. Click the `...` next to the newly created sandbox seller and click `View Details`.
+Use the access token from this screen in the next step.

-2. copy `.env.example` to `.env` and grab the accessToken from your developer account and place it's value in the newly created `.env` file.
-We are going to be using the production API's in this example.
+1. copy `.env.example` to `.env`.
+Use the accessToken from above place it's value in the newly created `.env` file.

-3. We are going to seed the account with some data that can be used for the application.
+1. Run this next command to seed data into the test account that can be used for the application.

-Food for thought: Just use the public ID for Neon Nexus, that way users' don't have to create 2 developer accounts.
+    ```
+    $ npm run seed
+    ```

+## Apple iOS Set up

+This app utilizes [Universal Links](https://developer.apple.com/ios/universal-links/).
+In order to use Universal links you must have an Apple Developer Account.
+You will need a web server running that can host a [apple-app-site-association](https://developer.apple.com/documentation/xcode/supporting-associated-domains?language=objc) file.
+We used https://glitch.com to handle this.

-## Getting started (React Native Set up)
+## React Native Set up

 1. Install node modules
 `npm install`